 Visited Your Website Lately?

-Recently I was selecting business prospects from a mailing list of local companies.
-I was specifically looking for small businesses that either did not have a website or that had a website which needed improvement.
+Have you visited your website lately?
+Recently I selected business prospects from a mailing list of local companies.
+I specifically looked for small businesses that either did not have a website or had a website that needed improvement.
 I must admit, I was very surprised at the results of my research.
-For each business I was selecting, I would Google them to find their domain name (and also to get an idea of how high their search engine ranking is).
+For each business I selected, I Googled them to find their domain name (and also to get an idea of how high their search engine ranking was).
 I’d then go to the site itself for a few minutes and look around.
-My research really made me wonder when the website was last visited with objective eyes and analysis from a company officer.
-On each site I visited, I would ask myself the same question I would pose to the website owner if I were meeting with him or her:

 - Did I like the site’s graphical look?